 Streaming Video Sites: PRWeb does not publish releases that promote, or provide access to, streaming video content from premium broadcast providers or television channels without the direct authorization from the original broadcast owner.

-Weight Loss Programs, Health Supplements or Sexual Enhancement Products or Supplements: PRWeb does not accept releases that promote weight loss programs and/or over-the-counter health supplements.
+Weight Loss Programs, Health Supplements or Sexual Enhancement Products: PRWeb does not accept releases that promote weight loss programs and/or over-the-counter health supplements.
 In addition, PRWeb does not promote sexual enhancement products.

 * PRWeb's editorial staff reviews all press releases before distribution.
 PRWeb editors have the final say in determining what content is appropriate for distribution on the PRWeb platform.
 These guidelines are meant to supplement PRWeb’s terms of service which require users to be responsible for the content and accuracy of all information submitted to us.